-We already knew that a night of cocktailing isn't exactly the best thing for our skin—the dehydrating properties of alcohol leave us prone to dryness and puffiness, among other things.
-But here's another not-so-fun fact: Drinking can actually mess with your strands, too.
+We already know that a night of cocktailing isn't exactly the best thing for our skin—the sugary and dehydrating properties of alcohol can leave us prone to dryness and puffiness, among other things.
+But here's another not-so-fun fact: Experts say drinking can actually mess with your hair, too.
 It makes sense, but… ugh.
 Keep reading to find out why.

-"Alcohol can negatively affect our hair in multiple ways," Dr. Robert Dorin, hair specialist and medical director of True & Dorin Medical Group in New York City, told us.
+"Alcohol can negatively affect our hair in multiple ways," Robert Dorin, MD, hair specialist and medical director of True & Dorin Medical Group in New York City, tells us.
 "Our hair requires constant nourishment, and healthy hair relies on how hydrated our bodies are.
 Consuming excessive alcohol can leave hair dry and brittle."
 This is probably pretty in-line with everything you've ever known about alcohol: it dehydrates you.
 It's why water can help with hangover symptoms.
 Not only should you be using masks to restore your dry hair, you should be using hair oils and other moisturizing products to keep it from drying out.
 Once it's already dried, there's only so much you can do.

-Of course, the obvious solution is to drink in moderation, but there are a few other things that can help in conjunction with this.
+Of course, the obvious best solution is to drink in moderation, but there are a few other things that can help in conjunction with this.
 "It is also important to eat a balanced diet consisting of proper nutrients, vitamins, and protein, and to also drink plenty of water," says Dorin.
 Although no one was questioning it, it turns out everyone was right about that one glass of water per drink ratio.
 "Hydration is key to healthy, shiny, hair."
-Supplement healthy eats with biotin, and chase a night out with a hydrating hair mask for good measure.
+You should also take your supplements regularly, and chase a night out with a hydrating hair mask for good measure.
 It's an act of self-care that will make your hangover a little more bearable.

 Made with a combination of plant-based oils, this can be used on damp hair before styling or on dry hair to smooth flyaways.